apache/skywalking-rocketbot-ui/README.md

 ```

 **Important**: If you want to deploy the application by yourself，**you need to rewirte the URL path into ```/graphql``` before reserve proxy**.

+# Contributing to RocketBot

+Firstly, thanks for your interest in contributing!
+I hope that this will be a
+pleasant first experience for you, and that you will return to continue
+contributing.

+## How to contribute?

+Most of the contributions that we receive are code contributions, but you can
+also contribute to the documentation or simply report solid bugs
+for us to fix.

+## How to report a bug?

+* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/TinyAllen/rocketbot/issues).

+* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/TinyAllen/rocketbot/issues/new).
+Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.